biosql/biosql.github.io/wiki/Enhancement_Requests.md

 Furthermore, it would be good to be able to store the type of a reference (eg. journal, book, article, conference paper, etc.).

+### Check constraint on biosequence.alphabet

+The Bio\* toolkits turn out to use slight variations of the set of valid alphabet names.
+Consistency could be enforced through a check constraint.

+BioPerl uses protein, DNA, and RNA.
+Biojava reportedly uses all-uppercase for all three.

 Scheduled for v1.0.x
 --------------------